What Are Milestones in Project Management?

 On the other hand, when the team reaches a milestone and gets acknowledged for the same, it makes the team happy and keeps them engaged.
 And what’s more?
 A report by Gallup shows that highly engaged teams show 21% greater profitability.

-Having some event to celebrate milestones can also foster a positive relationship and trust amongst team members.
+Having some events to celebrate milestones can also foster a positive relationship and trust amongst team members.
 If not, you could always send an encouraging note to the team and keep such an event for the last milestone to mark the end of a successful project.
 This will keep the team going for future projects and help you retain your talented teammates as well.

 5. REFLECT ON YOUR PROJECT: